eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 scheme owners will perform a risk assessment to refine and complement the risks and threats listed in the register with those specific to their architecture, and consider how the applicable risks and threats can be appropriately treated.
-Wallet Providers will complement the scheme’s risk assessment to identify any risks and threats specific to their implementation and propose appropriate mitigation measures for evaluation by the certification body.
+Wallet Providers will complement the scheme's risk assessment to identify any risks and threats specific to their implementation and propose appropriate mitigation measures for evaluation by the certification body.